rifset/songs-mood-clustering/README.md

 To get the desired playlist, I need to navigate through our own saved/followed playlists.
-My partner’s playlist name that I want to analyze is called “This is an experimental song to cluster modeling.”
+My partner’s playlist name that I want to analyze is called “perfectly fine”.
 Unfortunately, Spotify’s API limits the user to get playlist tracks up to 100 items per request.
 Thus, I looped the process so I could get all the tracks from the desired playlist.